FemboyLucky/FemboyLucky/README.md

 - 🛠️ Favorite tools and software:
   - **Unity Engine**: For VRChat avatar and world development, animation keyframing, and shader creation.
   - **Blender**: 3D modeling and animation.
-  - Various IDEs and reverse engineering tools for different projects.
+  - IDEs and reverse engineering for the techie stuff! :3

-- 💬 Ask me about: Game modding, VRChat avatar creation, or anything tech-related!
+- 💬 Ask me about: Game modding, VRChat avatars, or just anything techy!
+I'll try my best to help you :3

-- ⚡ Fun fact: Sometimes a goober but always looking for a challenge to test my current skills >:3
+- ⚡ Fun fact: I'm a little goofball, and always up for a challenge and looking for something new to learn! >:3

 ## 🛠️ My Toolkit